ajtran303/ajtran303/README.md

 ### I am looking for a new job

 I'm looking for new roles!
-I am a back-end software developer who works with Ruby, JavaScript and Python.
+I am a back-end software developer who can work in Ruby, JavaScript and Python.
+The frameworks I have used are: Ruby on Rails, Sinatra, Express, and Flask.
+I am currently seeking engineering positions as well as instructional roles.

 [Find me on LinkedIn](https://www.linkedin.com/in/ajtran-dev/)